wixtoolset/web/src/Docusaurus/versioned_docs/version-v3/howtos/redistributables_and_install_checks/install_vcredist.md

 </Feature>
 ```

 The Merge element ensures the merge module is included in the final Windows Installer package.
 A unique id is assigned using the Id attribute.
 The SourceFile attribute points to the location of the merge module on your machine.
-The DiskId attribute should match the DiskId specified in your project&apos;s Media element.
+The DiskId attribute should match the DiskId specified in your project's Media element.
 The Language attribute should always be 0.

 The MergeRef element is used within a Feature element to actually install the merge module.
 In the example above a feature specific to the runtime is created and marked as hidden to prevent it from displaying in any UI your installer may use.
 The MergeRef refers to the merge module by its unique id.